Course and Requirement OverviewHere you can find information about the requirements for the Computer Science degree.

 Some people use the electives to explore a broader array of topics in CS by taking additional introductory classes in different areas.
 Others use them to pursue a particular topic in more depth by taking some of the higher level graduate classes.
 This provides students additional flexibility to build a broader base of knowledge in CS or related areas, or focus on a more specific topic.
 For students doing research, professors or advisors will be able to recommend relevant classes that can be used as electives.

-The elective requirements can be fulfilled by taking classes from either of two lists.
-The first is the general CS electives list.
-This list includes CS108, CS140, CS143, CS145, CS147, CS154, CS228, CS229,CS248, EE108B and many more.
-The second list of classes that fulfill the elective requirements is specific to each track.
+The elective requirements can be fulfilled by taking classes from either of two lists, the general CS electives list or the list of classes that fulfill the elective requirements specific to each track.
 These track-specific electives often include classes outside the CS department to allow for interdisciplinary work.
 Check out a program sheet for the full list of available classes.

 Senior Project / Writing In the Major